 At the Mexican plant there are some non-traditional materials in use, like HPL (high pressure laminate), which is effectively reconstituted and compressed sawdust with a wood effect veneer.
 Or Richlite, another composite wood-like material designed to replicate the look and feel of real wood, while keeping costs down and improving sustainability.

 These wood alternatives often put off players who haven’t necessarily heard guitars made with them, but to the average ear, the tonal difference between HPL and real wood isn’t always abundantly obvious.

-Mexican models range in price from around $250 to over $1500, so despite being made overseas, are in some cases more expensive than US made counterparts.
-Typically, a high end Navajoa made guitar will have more embellishments than an entry level US model, so if the country of manufacture isn’t a dealbreaker, you can definitely get a great deal.
+Mexican models range in price from around $250 to over $1,500, so despite being made across the border, they are in some cases more expensive than US-made counterparts.
+Typically, a high-end Navojoa-made guitar will have more embellishments than an entry-level US model.
+So if the country of manufacture isn’t a dealbreaker, you can definitely get a great deal.

 Despite outsourcing production of some models to Mexico, Martin has not compromised on quality.
-Costs have been reduced by using some more inexpensive materials on Mexican made models, but the employees at the Navajoa plant have proven that they can make some fantastic guitars.
+Costs have been reduced by using some more inexpensive materials on Mexican-made models, but the employees at the Navojoa plant have proven they can make some fantastic guitars.